donnemartin/system-design-primer/README.md

 * Sequence numbers and [checksum fields](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Checksum_computation) for each packet
 * [Acknowledgement](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)) packets and automatic retransmission

 If the sender does not receive a correct response, it will resend the packets.
 If there are multiple timeouts, the connection is dropped.
 TCP also implements [flow control](https://en.wikipedia.org/wiki/Flow_control_(data)) and [congestion control](https://en.wikipedia.org/wiki/Network_congestion#Congestion_control).
-These guarantees cause delays and generally results in less efficient transmission than UDP.
+These guarantees cause delays and generally result in less efficient transmission than UDP.

 To ensure high throughput, web servers can keep a large number of TCP connections open, resulting in high memory usage.
 It can be expensive to have a large number of open connections between web server threads and say, a [memcached](#memcached) server.
 [Connection pooling](https://en.wikipedia.org/wiki/Connection_pool) can help in addition to switching to UDP where applicable.